 What is Kinship Workshop?

-Kinship Workshops focus on the resourcing of, and investment in our relationship to other forms of life including landscape, plants and animals.
-This can inspire active responses to concerns around environment, wildlife decline, consumption and climate change.
+Kinship Workshops focus on our relationship to other forms of life including landscape, other animals, plants and people.
 This is done through body and movement practices that take place both indoors and outdoors.
+Through focusing on these connections, Kinship Workshop hopes to inspire active responses to concerns around environment, wildlife decline, consumption and climate change.

-Most workshops are residential – taking place in rural or wild landscapes.
-Each day starts with a physical warm-up, a movement session and exercises to tune the senses before heading out into landscapes that have less human intervention and structure to share space with wild and/or free-roaming animals, and plant-life.
+Workshops can be residential and non-residential – taking place in rural, wild and urban landscapes.
+Each day starts with a physical warm-up, a movement session and exercises to tune the senses.
+This may take place indoors or outdoors.
+The rest of the day is spent in the landscape with a variety of tasks and activities, and to share space with wild and/or free-roaming animals, plant-life, and ecosystems.

-Cooking and domestic tasks are shared communally.
-Evening activities may include discussion and sharings.
+In residential workshops, cooking and domestic tasks are shared communally.

 Who is Kinship for?